GuillaumeMolinard/SwissStreets/README.md

 # Swiss Streets

-In progress project to see which Canton is the most popular outside of its own borders
+In progress project to see which Canton is the most popular outside of its own borders.

 ### Installing